alfcrisci/L.Control.Rose/README.md

 For now this plugin uses svg files.
 There will be a switch from svg files to just svg code in the future.

-Positions are inherited from L.Control
+Positions are inherited from L.Control.

+Opacity works the same as it always does.

 [default]: https://raw.githubusercontent.com/bradhamson/L.Control.Rose/master/demo/default.png "default"
 [arrow]: https://raw.githubusercontent.com/bradhamson/L.Control.Rose/master/demo/arrow.png "arrow"